 All students will receive their first FREE ID card when they enroll.
 Students will be required to wear their ID cards at all times from 7:55 a.m.-3:25 p.m.
 Students will not be allowed to be in class without an ID card.
-They will be considered unexcused from class until they have their ID to be in class.
 ID cards will be used for identification, scanned when eating lunch, to check out books, and to be admitted free to all home sports events (except state sponsored tournaments) and school dances.
-Admission price will be charged without ID card being presented to be admitted into sports events and school dances.
-A \$10.00 fee will be charged to replace an ID card.
+If students do not have an ID, they will be required to purchase a new one in the front office for \$10.00.
+Students without an ID will also need to enter the building through the front office.
 Students should have their ID cards visible above the waist at all times.
-Time will be made up before school and/or after school for any time during the school day a student does not have their ID card.